antrea-io/antrea/GOVERNANCE.md

 indicated by leaving a `+1` comment.
 If a contributor is not active for a duration of 12 months (no contribution of any kind), they may be removed from the antrea-io Github organization.
-In case of privilege abuse (members receive write access to the organization), any maintainer can decide to remove the member.
+In case of privilege abuse (members receive write access to the organization), any maintainer can decide to disable write access temporarily for the member.
+Within the next 2 weeks, the maintainer must either restore the member's privileges, or remove the member from the organization.
+The latter requires approval from at least one other maintainer, which must be obtained publicly either on Github or Slack.

 ### Maintainers